Welcome to CPM's Research Page!

 request for proposals / Research Awards

-Proposals are due January 28, 2019 with decisions announced in May, 2019.
-Details and submission guidelines can be found in the request for proposals for funding document.
+Details and submission guidelines can be found in the request for proposals (RFP) for funding document.
+The RFP is updated annually each summer, with submissions due in late January of the following year.
+Decisions are announced in early May.
 Questions should be directed to firstname.lastname@example.org.